drew-wks/ASK/README.md

 ![configuration](https://raw.githubusercontent.com/dvvilkins/ASK/main/images/costs.png?raw=true)

 ## Github Repo Contents
 The streamlit app is a multi-page app with the TOC hidden.
 Streamlit runs off of prompt_ui.py.
-A few notable features Efforts were taken to free up as much screen real estate as possible for small mobile screens.
+A few notable features
+Efforts were taken to free up as much screen real estate as possible for small mobile screens.
 This includes:
   - Creating a rich info area located on a separate page of a multipage app and hiding the TOC
   - Linking to other pages with a hyperlink rather than a button that takes up vertical space
   - Adjustments to page header and footer
   - Replacing Streamlit header with st.status
   - Removing instructional text after query is submitted to make room for response (using st.empty) Other features
   - OpenAI down triggers a user warning
   - Warning is displayed if OpenAI quota is exceeded and I need to pay for more credits ASK_inference.py contains most of the retrieval and inference code
+Testing
+  - Primarily conducted through a separate streamlit app that accesses github.com/drew-wks/ASK/tree/test.
+  - Additional testing is conducted using /test, test.py, just_streamlit_text.py